emcuttsy/monoglot-anxiety/content/english/blog/why-i-don-t-like-to-gendern-in-german-and-why-i-do-it-anyways.md

 Directly translated into English, to _gendern_ would mean saying things like this:

-_We are looking for an experienced male doctor or a female doctor._
+_We are looking for an experienced male doctor or female doctor._

-_The male politicians and female politicians will vote on Thursday._
+_The male politicians and female politicians will vote on Thursday on whether female workers and male workers will receive a higher minimum wage._

 _The male teachers and female teachers and nonbinary teachers are on strike_.

-I don't know about you, but reading sentences like that makes me really uncomfortable.
+I don't know about you, but reading sentences like that makes my anglophone brain really uncomfortable.

 ### What gendern looks like in German

-In German, things get even more annoying because adjectives, adverbs, and articles (the/a) all change depending on the genders of the words they describe.
-This means you have to either make sentences very long or use awkward unpronouncable neologisms to explicitly include both forms
+In German, things get even more complicated because adjectives, adverbs, and articles (the/a) all change depending on the genders of the words they describe.
+This means that explicitly including both forms can make sentences very long and clunky — a reason you'll tend to see _gendern-_ed German in formal writing and official speech but not in everyday speech.

-Generic masculine:
+Here's quick comparison of short phrases using the generic masculine to the same phrases when _gendern_-ed.

+**Generic masculine:**

-The teacher: _der Lehrer_
+* The teacher: _der Lehrer_
-A good teacher _ein guter Lehrer_
+* A good teacher _ein guter Lehrer_
-The teachers: _die Lehrer_
+* The teachers: _die Lehrer_

-With _gendern_:
+**_Gendern_:**

 * The teacher: _die Lehrerin oder der Lehrer_
 * A good teacher: _eine gute Lehrerin oder ein guter Lehrer_